Skip to content

 Which firmware do I need?

 If you need to generate and store dozens of keys, then go for Pico HSM.
-If you are looking for a personal token (Fido2) for secure logging, then go for Pico Fido.
+If you are looking for a personal Passkey (Fido2) for secure logging, then go for Pico Fido.
 If you need to interface with PGP keys for secure e-mail, then go for Pico OpenPGP.

 Do you provide the hardware?